Changes To Pensions – 2023 Budget

 Annual Allowance

-The annual allowance (AA) is to be increased from £40,000 to £60,000 from 6 April 2023.
+The annual allowance (AA) increased from £40,000 to £60,000 from 6 April 2023.
 This is the maximum amount that an individual can pay into a pension each tax year on which they receive tax relief.

 Any amounts paid into a pension over this limit are subject to an annual allowance charge at the taxpayer’s marginal rate of tax.